|Acquisition Number: 2020.4

 Graphite, acrylic, and colored pencil on acid-free board

 Credit: Gift of the artist

-The industrial content of Thomas Roese’s (b.
-1948) pieces are heavily inspired by his upbringing in Old Brooklyn, a neighborhood of Cleveland, found on the west ridge overlooking the Cuyahoga Valley and the industrial flats.
-With Roese’s father being a factory worker, he was exposed to the lifestyle of the working class.
-His was a childhood filled with blue collar workers, steel mills, chemical plants, smoke, noise, with endless time spent drawing houses in his neighborhood, and creating a link between the grittiness of his graphite pencil with the grit of the industrial scene.
-His work that derives from these experiences assisted him in creating a sentimental and informative connection between his pieces and his father, which still fuels his motivation to create art today.
+Roese creates industrial pieces of Cleveland which are heavily inspired by his upbringing in Old Brooklyn, a neighborhood of Cleveland overlooking the industrial flats.
+Roese’s father was a factory worker and he was exposed to the lifestyle of the working class.
+His was a childhood filled with blue collar workers, steel mills, chemical plants, smoke, and noise, with endless time spent drawing houses in his neighborhood, and creating a link between the grittiness of his graphite pencil with the grit of the industrial scene.
+This particular piece has the “ghost” of a name on its building, a leftover reminder of the once bustling industrial side of Cleveland.